 Here in this blog, I shall discuss the four distinct types of organizational culture and their advantages.

 A clan culture is a family-like type of corporate environment where everyone's views and ideas are valued.
 Clan cultures have a friendly, collaborative culture and are often compared to a large family.
 This type of culture emphasizes the consensus of the employees while taking any business decision.
 Helping each other during working hours, eating lunch together, playing games in the evening, and celebrating each other's happy memories are the attributes of the clan culture.

 Productivity and company growth is consistent in this type of culture.

 There are clear communication and transparency.
-Every member is comfortable to voice their opinion and ideas.
+Every member is comfortable voicing their opinion and ideas.

-Employees are appreciated for their good work and also criticized constructively without hurting their sentiments.
+Employees are appreciated for their excellent work and also criticized constructively without hurting their sentiments.

 Adhocracy culture is a risk-taking culture.
 Here organizational leaders are innovative and creative in their approach.
-They are inspirational innovators who accept challenges, take risks and ready to break the organizational assumptions.
+They are inspirational innovators who accept challenges, take risks, and ready to break organizational assumptions.
 Employees get their chances to spin their balls multiple times when they miss it.